rflynn523/Java-Reference-Programs/README.md

 Enterprise Computing

-  Assignment 3: Basic GUI that simulates an E-store by looking up books from an inventory tesxt file.
+  Assignment 3: Basic GUI that simulates an E-store by looking up books from an inventory text file.